 (Request:) Would you be willing to _________?

-Diana is available to conduct further trainings and help you practice these skills.
+Diana is available to conduct personal or group trainings and help you practice these skills.